gschier/simple-blog/README.md

 SimpleBlog
 ==========

-A simple blogging platform built on Node.js that doesn't need user sessions.
+A *simple* blogging platform built on Node.js that doesn't need user sessions.
+Sessions require database access and therefore increase page load times, so we threw them out altogether.

+Since there are no sessions, there is no *admin* user. **Simple** makes all admin pages (new post, edit, etc) accessible to the public but requires a master password to do anything serious.

 ## Installation
 ``` shell